 Thank you for your interest in doing business with the NYC Department of Small Business Services (SBS).

-Vendors who have questions or issues regarding online enrollment should contact the Vendor Enrollment Center at (212) 857-1680 or firstname.lastname@example.org.
+Vendors who have questions or issues regarding online enrollment should contact the Vendor Enrollment Center through the MOCS Contact Form.
 Placement on this list does not guarantee receipt of a solicitation from SBS.
 In addition to this webpage, notices for procurements may be available in the City Record.
 It is the vendor's responsibility to check for posted notices.

 If your organization would like to submit additional documentation regarding the goods and services you provide, please send a letter to: